phpipam/php-snmptraps/README.md

 That should be it, fire up browser and login.
 Default user/pass is Admin/snmptraps.

-5. Send test message and debugging
+5.Send test message and debugging

 To test snmptrap you can use the following command: